imperva/terraform-provider-incapsula/website/docs/r/mtls_client_to_imperva_certificate.html.markdown

 # incapsula_mtls_client_to_imperva_ca_certificate

 Provides a Mutual TLS Client to Imperva CA Certificate resource.
-This resource is used to upload the client CA certificate used by Imperva to validate the client certificate Mutual TLS Client to Imperva Certificates must be one of the following formats: PEM, CRT, CER or CA.
+This resource is used to upload the client CA certificate used by Imperva to validate the client certificate.
+Mutual TLS Client to Imperva Certificates must be in one of the following formats: PEM, CRT, CER or CA.
-Update action is not supported for current resource.
-Please create a new Mutual TLS Client to Imperva CA Certificate resource and only then, delete the old one.
+The update action is not supported for the current resource.
+Please, please create a new Mutual TLS Client to Imperva CA Certificate resource and then - delete the old one.

 ## Example Usage
 Reference to account data source in `account_id` field